JereKuusela/valheim-expand_world/publish/README.md

 - biome: Identifier of the biome if this rule is valid.
 - maxAltitude (default: `1000` meters): Maximum terrain height relative to the water level.
-- minAltitude (default: `-1000` meters): Minimum terrain height relative to the water level.
+- minAltitude (default: `0` meters if maxAltitude is positive, otherwise `-1000` meters): Minimum terrain height relative to the water level.
 - maxDistance (default: `1.0` of world radius): Maximum distance from the world center.
 - minDistance (default: `0.0` of world radius): Minimum distance from the world center.
 - minSector (default: `0.0` of world angle): Start of the [circle sector](https://en.wikipedia.org/wiki/Circular_sector).